Hoyby/NTNU-TDT4117-InfoRet/README.md

 - **Stemming:** stem the words to their root form (Eg. Running -> Run).
 This might hurt precision as you might stem two non-semantically related words with the same root form.
 (Stemming ~ Lemmatization -> reducing to leximes).
 - **Stopword removal:** Removes function words (eg. prepositions, pronouns, conjunctions).
 May also include single letters, digit and other common terms.

+#### Lexical analysis

+_Numbers_ are of little value alone and should be removed.
+Combinations of numbers and words could be kept. _Hyphens_ (dashes) between words should be replaced with whitespace. _Punctuation marks_ are usually removed, except when dealing with program code etc. To deal with the _case of letters_; convert all text to either upper or lower case.

+#### Stopword elimination

+Stopwords are words occurring in over 80% of the document collection.
+These are not good candidates for index terms and should be removed before indexing.
+(Can reduce the index by 40%) This often includes words as articles, prepositions, conjunctions.
+Some verbs, adverbs, adjectives.
+Lists of popular stopwords can be found on the Internet.

+#### Stemming

+The idea of stemming is to let any conjugation and plurality of a word produce the same result in a query.
+This improves the retrieval performance and reduce the index size.
+There are four types of stemming: _Affix removal, Table Lookup, Successor variety, N-grams_.
+Affix removal is the most intuitive, simple and effective and is the focus of the course, with use of the _Porter Algorithm_.

+#### Index term selection

+Instead of using a full text representation (using all the words as index terms) we often select the terms to be used.
+This can be done manually, by a specialist, or automatically, by identifying _noun groups_.
+Most of the semantics in a text is carried by the noun words, but not often alone (e.g. _computer science_).
+A noun group are nouns that have a predefined maximum distance from each other in the text. (syntactic distance)

+#### Thesauri

+To assist a user for proper query terms you can construct a Thesauri.
+This provides a hierarchy that allows the broadening and narrowing of a query.
+It is done by creating a list of important words in a given domain.
+For each word provide a set of related words, derived from synonymity relationship.

+### Huffman coding

+Huffman coding is a prefix coding for lossless data compression, commonly used on text to compress, or code, words or characters.
+It assignes variable length bit-codes to a word or character (called node), where the shortest code is assigned to the most frequent node.
+The codes are defined by a _Huffman tree_.

+#### Normal Huffman tree

+A normal Huffman tree is build by sorting the nodes after frequencies.
+Then the two lowest nodes are joined, and their combined frequency is put back in the sorted queue.
+An example can be seen below:

+TODO: image

+The codes can be extracted from the tree by following the edges.
+Left edge: 0, right edge: 1.

+The shortcoming of the normal Huffman tree is how it handles equal frequencies.
+If two nodes have the same frequency, then one of them is chosen randomly.
+This gives potentionally multiple, equally correct, Huffman trees from the same set of input.
+To cope with this we can define a _Canonical_ Huffman tree.

 </br></br></br>

 # Indexing and Searching <a name="c5"></a>

+## Inverted Indexes

+**Inverted** means that you can reconstruct the text from the index.

+**Vocabulary**: the set of all different words in the text.
+Low space requirement, usually kept in memory.

+**Occurrences**: the (position of) words in the text.
+More space requirement, usually kept on disk.

+**Basic Inverted Index**: The oldest and most common index.
+Keeps track of terms; in _which_ document and _how many_ times it occur.

+**Full Inverted Index**: This keeps track of the same things as the basic index, in addition to _where_ in the document the terms occurs (position).

+**Block addressing** can be used to reduce space requirements.
+This is done by dividing text into blocks and let the occurrences point to the blocks.

+**Searching** in inverted indexes are done in three steps:

+1. **Vocabulary search** - words in queries are isolated and searched separately.
+2. **Retrieval of occurrences** - retrieving occurrence of all the words.
+3. **Manipulation of occurrences** - occurrences processed to solve phrases, proximity or Boolean operations.

+**Ranked retrieval**: When dealing with _weight-sorted_ inverted lists we want the _best_ result.
+Sequentially searching through all the documents are time consuming, we just want the _top-k_ documents.
+This is trivial with a single word query; the list is already sorted and you return the first _k_-documents.
+For other query we need to merge the lists. (see _Persin’s algorithm_).

+When **constructing** a full-text inverted index there are two sets of algorithms and methods: **Internal Algorithms** and **External Algorithms**.
+The difference is wether or not we can store the text and the index in internal, main memory.
+The former is relatively simple and low-cost, while the latter needs to write partial indexes to disk and then merge them to one index file.

+In general, there are three different ways to **maintain** an inverted index:

+- **Rebuild**, simple on small texts.
+- **Incremental updates**, done while searching only and when needed.
+- **Intermittent merge**, new documents are indexed and the new index is merged with the existing.
+This is, in general, the best solution.

+Inverted indexes can be **compressed** in the same way as documents (chapter 6.8).
+Some popular coding schemes are: _Unary_, _Elias_-$\gamma$, _Elias_-$\delta$ and _Golomb_.

+**Heaps’ Law** estimates the number of distinct words in a document or collection.
+Predicting the growth of the vocabulary size.
+$V = Kn^\beta$, where _n_ is the size of the document or collection (number of words), and $10 < K < 100, 0< \beta < 1$

+**Zipf’s law** estimates the distribution of words across documents in the collection (approximate model).
+It states that if $t_1$ is the most common word in the collection, $t_2$ the next most common, and so on, then the frequency of $f_i$ of the _i_-th most common word is proportional to $\frac{1}{i}$.
+That is: $f_i = \frac{c}{i}$, where _c_ is a constant. (?)

+## 9.3 Signature Files

+Signature files are word-oriented index structures based on hashing.
+It has a poorer performance than Inverted indexes, since it forces a sequential search over the index, but is suitable for small texts.

+A signature file uses a **hash function** (or «signature») that maps word blocks to bit masks of a given size.
+The mask is obtained by bitwise OR-ing the signatures of all the words in the text block.

+To **search** a signature file you hash a word to get a bit mask, then compare that mask with each bit mask of all the text blocks.
+Collect the candidate blocks and perform a sequential search for each.

+## 9.4 Suffix Trees and Suffix Arrays

+**Suffix trees**
+This is a structure used to index, like the Inverted Index , when dealing with _large alphabets_ (Chinese Japanese, Korean), _agglutinating languages_ (Finnish, German).
+A **Suffix trie** is an ordered tree data structure built over the suffixes of a string.
+A **Suffix tree** is a compressed trie.
+And a **Suffix array** is a «flattened» tree.
+These structures handles the whole text as a string, dividing it into suffixes.
+Either by character or word.
+Each suffix is from its start point to the end of the text, making them smaller and smaller. e.g.:

+- mississippi (1)
+- ississippi (2)
+- …
+- pi (10)
+- i (11)

+These structures makes it easier to search for substrings but they have large **space requirements**: A tree takes up to 20 times the space of the text and an array about 4 times the text space.

 </br></br></br>